anigold-data/Spotify-Music-Recommendation/README.md

 **🔍 How it Works:**
 - Filters by year range selection
-- Sorts by popularity within timeframe
+- Sorts by popularity within the timeframe
 - Enables temporal music exploration

 **✅ Strengths:**